nconfrey/Seam-Block-SDK/README.md

 To simulate this in the SDK, there is a Block Server (hosted by `http-server`) so that the example card can pull from this remote server and simulate the dependency injection.
 The example card will fetch components on-demand from the block server, and then render them in the existing react native app.

 ### Licenses and Thanks
-Much of the initial architecture is thanks to (Sarath's blog article "Lazy loading React Native components from a server.")[https://sarathkcm.dev/blog/lazy-loading-react-native-components-from-a-server]
+Much of the initial architecture is thanks to [Sarath's blog article "Lazy loading React Native components from a server."](https://sarathkcm.dev/blog/lazy-loading-react-native-components-from-a-server).